aslushnikov/isplaywrightready/README.md

-# Is Puppeteer-WebKit Ready?
+# Is PlayWright Ready?

-Tip of tree status of Puppeteer-WebKit, updated every 5 minutes.
+Tip of tree status of all PlayWright browsers.